Freedom of Information

 - is sent directly to our offices if you believe we hold the information.

-FOI applications must be submitted along with an application fee of $34.25.
-Additional charges may be levied as per the FOI (Fees & Charges) Regulations 2003 to process your request.
+FOI applications must be submitted along with an application fee of $37.50.
+Additional charges may be levied as per the Freedom of Information (Fees and Charges) Regulations 2018 to process your request.
 These are scheduled as follows:

 If the cost of dealing with your application is likely to exceed the application fee, you also may be asked to make an advance deposit payment.